Sales Funnel Metrics

 A stale pipeline list is a list of opportunities in the pipeline with an “open” stage yet a close date.

-The list serves as a checkpoint as it impacts the customer experience, CAC, and customer lifetime value (LTV).
+The list serves as a checkpoint as it impacts the customer experience and operational metrics like CAC and customer lifetime value (LTV or CLV).
 While the sales team can update the deal details in the CRM, they can also evaluate why particular customers are stuck within a stage and figure out how to push them through to match their average sales cycle timeline.

 4. Average Sales Cycle